Renjian-buchai/renjian-buchai.github.io/pages/4_arcaea.md

 ## Miscellaneous Tips

 A lot of these tips have parts that are directly quoted from Marina.
-If they're quoted directly, I'll place them in quote blocks.
+If they\'re quoted directly, I\'ll place them in quote blocks.
 Anything I add or rephrase will either be outside the quote blocks, or in `code blocks`.

 ## How do I improve at